-In an exclusive interview with Earth.Org, Michael Celia, Professor of Civil and Environmental Engineering at Princeton University and Director of the Princeton Environmental Institute, explains why carbon capture technology holds the key to fighting climate change in the XXI century.
+In an exclusive interview with Earth.Org, Michael Celia, Professor of Civil and Environmental Engineering at Princeton University and Director of the Princeton Environmental Institute, explains why carbon capture technology holds the key to fighting climate change in the 21st century.

 In January 2019, Earth.Org sat down with one of the most renowned scholars of CCUS, Professor Michael Celia at Princeton University, who talked about the science, status, and prospects of CCUS around the world.
 Professor Celia is a subsurface hydrologist who was elected to the US National Academy of Engineering for his pivotal contributions to the field of geologic carbon storage.
-His recent work includes a proposed system of pipelines1 linking major carbon sources and sinks in the US.
+His recent work includes a proposed system of pipelines linking major carbon sources and sinks in the US.
 He agreed to walk us through the premises of CCUS technology and unpack its promising future.

 A: It started with a new tax credit in the US for CCUS projects that capture anthropogenic CO2 and store it underground.
 We were wondering if this tax credit was sufficient to change the behaviour of stakeholders; that is, could building a large pipeline be profitable?
 The answer is that the cost for capturing CO2 directly from traditional power-plant smokestacks is still too high.
 However, if we examine sources with lower capture costs such as ethanol refineries, the economics indicate that the pipeline infrastructure can be built.
-With an investment to over-size the pipeline, it would then be able to accommodate future capture activities associated with the larger-scale carbon sources like power plants.
+With an investment to over-size the pipeline, it would then be able to accommodate future carbon capture activities associated with larger-scale carbon sources like power plants.
 Our hope is to see a higher number of larger-scale CCUS projects in the U.S. before the policy expires.

 Q: The findings and the message of your paper have important implications for other countries.
 In particular, they seem to be highly relevant to China, a country with abundant carbon sources as well as possible storage sites.
 What is your opinion on this?